NagiosEnterprises/ncpa/BUILDING.rst

 listed in this document will be written with cmd.exe compatibility in mind.*

-*Note: The current Windows build should be run from a Windows machine without Python installed.*
+*Note: The current Windows build should be run on a Windows machine without Python installed.*

 Install the Prerequisites/Build NCPA
 ------------------------------------